radhesh1/rsh/README.md

 Rsh supports plugins that offer additional functionality to the shell and follow the same structured data model that built-in commands use.
 There are a few examples in the `crates/rsh_plugin_*` directories.

 Plugins are binaries that are available in your path and follow a `rsh_plugin_*` naming convention.
-These binaries interact with nu via a simple JSON-RPC protocol where the command identifies itself and passes along its configuration, making it available for use.
+These binaries interact with rsh via a simple JSON-RPC protocol where the command identifies itself and passes along its configuration, making it available for use.
 If the plugin is a filter, data streams to it one element at a time, and it can stream data back in return via stdin/stdout.
 If the plugin is a sink, it is given the full vector of final data and is given free reign over stdin/stdout to use as it pleases.

-The [awesome-nu repo](https://github.com/radhesh1.awesome-nu#plugins) lists a variety of nu-plugins while the [showcase repo](https://github.com/rsh/showcase) *shows* off informative blog posts that have been written about rsh along with videos that highlight technical topics that have been presented.
+The [awesome-rsh repo](https://github.com/radhesh1.awesome-nu#plugins) lists a variety of nu-plugins while the [showcase repo](https://github.com/rsh/showcase) *shows* off informative blog posts that have been written about rsh along with videos that highlight technical topics that have been presented.

 ## Goals